-Regarding same sex couples, in general, when shopping for wedding DJ entertainment – how important is it that a vendor be a LGBT specialist?
+Regarding same-sex couples, in general, when shopping for wedding DJ entertainment – how important is it that a vendor is an LGBT specialist?

-Being a LGBT specialist is important to many couples when hiring a DJ.
+Being an LGBT specialist is important to many couples when hiring a DJ.
 However, you don’t necessarily need to be a gay or lesbian to succeed in this market.

-While separate marketing materials for same sex couples are not expected, just like with websites, couples are looking for signals that you understand their unique needs.
-DJs may wish to consider adding a HRC Equality sign (a square with an equal symbol) on their business cards and brochures, or a rainbow symbol.
+While separate marketing materials for same-sex couples are not expected, just like with websites, couples are looking for signals that you understand their unique needs.
+DJs may wish to consider adding an HRC Equality sign (a square with an equal symbol) on their business cards and brochures, or a rainbow symbol.
 (Note: HRC stands for Human Rights Equality).

 Regarding color schemes, purple is a popular choice for women.
 Pink for men.
 You could also use a rainbow color scheme, but I recommend using softer hues.

-Yes, I’ve participated in two same sex wedding shows, both produced by The Rainbow Wedding Network.
+Yes, I’ve participated in two same-sex wedding shows, both produced by The Rainbow Wedding Network.
 One was held in Portsmouth, New Hampshire and the other in Vermont.
 One show was well-attended, the other less so.
-I was able to book a hand full of events from these shows, but don’t necessarily recommend that all DJs pursue these speciality bridal shows.
+I was able to book a hand full of events from these shows, but don’t necessarily recommend that all DJs pursue these specialty bridal shows.

 If you are an “Expo type” of DJ who presents well at bridal expos, then you should consider these shows.
 However, just like with straight couples, much of the vendor research has shifted online to sites like WeddingWire and The Knot who offer special gay wedding sections.
 In fact, WeddingWire just recently acquired the www.gayweddings.com.